 The first couple was such fans of the griddle cakes that the Queen sent them her personal recipe, following their return to the States.

 “Dear Mr. President,” she wrote in the letter, which is available in the National Archives.
 “Seeing a picture of you in today’s newspaper, standing in front of a barbecue grilling quail, reminded me that I had never sent you the recipe of the drop scones which I promised you at Balmoral.
 I hope you will find them successful.”

 In addition to the steps below, she also included a few baking tips in her letter.
 For example, “Though the quantities are for 16 people, when there are fewer, I generally put in less flour and milk, but use the other ingredients as stated.”

 And, “I have also tried using golden syrup or treacle instead of only sugar and that can be very good, too.
 I think the mixture needs a great deal of beating while making, and shouldn’t stand about too long before cooking.”

-Beat eggs, sugar and about half the milk together, add flour, and mix well together adding remainder milk as required, also bi-carbonate and cream of tartar, fold in the melted butter.
+- Beat eggs, sugar, and about half the milk together, add flour, and mix well together adding remaining milk as required, also bi-carbonate and cream of tartar, fold in the melted butter.

 - Her recipe ends there, but seeing as these are similar to pancakes, one can then assume the batter would be dropped into a pan by the spoonful and flipped when bubbles started to appear on the surface.